FRC5190/2020Training/README.md

 # Team 5190 Programming Training

 Welcome to Team 5190's Programming Training!
 We are glad that you have chosen programming as your field of interest.
 Here, you will find various tracks that you can pursue depending on where your interest lies.
 This training is mostly self-paced.
 You will be working on these projects on your own, and at home.
 You will use your time at build space to present and discuss your results.
 You will also have the opportunity to ask questions or clarify what you need to do.
-The more projects you finish, the more you will get and the more your impact on the team will be.
+The more projects you finish, the more you will learn and the more your impact on the team will be.

 ## Projects